YatharthChauhan2362/prod-yatharth-portfolio/docs/ARCHITECTURE.md

-# Architecture Documentation
+# Architecture Overview

-## Overview

-This project is a modern, responsive "Coming Soon" page built with React, TypeScript, and various modern web technologies.
+This project is a modern, responsive landing page built with React, TypeScript, and various modern web technologies.
 The architecture is designed to be maintainable, scalable, and performant.

 ## Tech Stack